zejyun6018/ipi-doc-source/source/iot_pi/UserInterfaces.md

 ## **Linux OS image**

-The Industrial Pi-SMARC is equipped with a MICRO SD card slot to boot a compatible operating system and OS image also included MRAA Library & sample codes.
+The Industrial Pi-SMARC is equipped with a MICRO SD card slot to boot a compatible operating system and OS image, this also includes MRAA Library & sample codes.